kubernetes/enhancements/keps/sig-node/20190226-pod-overhead.md

 what is provided for the selected RuntimeClass, if one is specified.

-Kubelet's creation of the pod cgroup will be calculated as the sum of container `ResourceRequirements` fields, plus the Overhead associated with the pod.
+Kubelet's creation of the pod cgroup will be calculated as the sum of container `ResourceRequirements.Limits` fields, plus the Overhead associated with the pod.

 The scheduler, resource quota handling, and Kubelet's pod cgroup creation and eviction handling will take Overhead into account, as well as the sum of the pod's container requests.